 Gross written premiums are recognised when written and include an estimate for written premiums receivable at the reporting date.
 Gross written premiums are comprised of premiums on business incepting in the current financial year together with adjustments to estimates of premiums written in prior accounting periods.
-Estimates are included for pipeline premiums.
+Gross written premiums include estimates for pipeline premiums, representing amounts due to the Group which have not yet been notified.